- Northwestern University (B.A., Political Science and Communication Studies, magna cum laude)

 Law clerk to the Honorable Philip S. Gutierrez, United States District Court for the Central District of California

-Krysta Pachman represents plaintiffs and defendants in high-stakes commercial litigation, including class actions, patent cases, copyright matters, and other disputes.
-Pachman has a track record of obtaining trial wins, favorable settlements and arbitration victories for her appreciative clients:
+Krysta Pachman represents plaintiffs and defendants in high-stakes commercial litigation, including class actions, patent cases, trademark & copyright matters, and other disputes.
+Ms. Pachman has a track record of obtaining trial wins, favorable settlements and arbitration victories for her clients, who range from small businesses and individuals to Fortune 500 companies.

-In the widely covered Ferrick, et al. v.
-Spotify USA, Pachman was an integral part of a trial team that secured a $43.45 million cash settlement fund and an agreement to pay future royalties to settle a class-action lawsuit with Spotify brought on behalf of music copyright owners (fees and expenses not yet determined).
-The settlement is subject to court approval.
+In the landmark copyright action, Ferrick, et al. v.
+Spotify USA, Ms. Pachman was an integral part of a trial team that secured a settlement valued at more than $100 million dollars, including a $43.45 million cash settlement fund and an agreement to pay future royalties to settle a class-action lawsuit with Spotify brought on behalf of music copyright owners.
 This case made national news, receiving press from Billboard, Forbes, and Reuters.

-Prior to joining Susman Godfrey, Pachman served as a Law Clerk to the Honorable Philip S. Gutierrez in the U.S. District Court for the Central District of California.
-She also serves on the Board of Governors for the Women Lawyers’ Association of Los Angeles.
+Prior to joining Susman Godfrey, Ms. Pachman served as a Law Clerk to the Honorable Philip S. Gutierrez in the U.S. District Court for the Central District of California.
+She also serves on the Board of Governors for the Women Lawyers’ Association of Los Angeles and serves on the Board of the Association of Business Trial Lawyers.